Javier Aguirre

-Javier Aguirre Onaindía ([xaˈβjeɾ aˈɣire]; born 1 December 1958), nicknamed El Vasco (The Basque), is a Mexican former professional footballer and manager who is currently in charge of Spanish team RCD Mallorca.
+Javier Aguirre Onaindía ([xaˈβjeɾ aˈɣire]; born 1 December 1958), nicknamed El Vasco (The Basque), is a Mexican football manager and former footballer who played as a midfielder.
+He is currently manager of the Mexico national team.

-Aguirre played for Mexico at the 1986 World Cup, and was twice manager of the team, taking them to the World Cup in 2002 and 2010.
-He also won the 2009 CONCACAF Gold Cup and led them to the final of the 2001 Copa América.
+Aguirre played for Mexico in the 1986 World Cup.
+He is currently in his third managerial stint with the team; he previously coached them to the World Cup in 2002 and 2010.
+He has also won two CONCACAF Gold Cup titles (in 2009 and 2025) and led Mexico to the final of the 2001 Copa América.
 Later, he managed Japan and Egypt.

 At club level, Aguirre led six clubs in Spain's La Liga.
-He finished fourth with Osasuna in 2006 and Atlético Madrid in 2008, and also took the former to the 2005 Copa del Rey Final.
+He finished fourth with Osasuna in 2006 and Atlético Madrid in 2008.
+He took Atlético and Mallorca to Copa del Rey finals, losing in 2005 and 2024 respectively.
 He also won the CONCACAF Champions League with Monterrey in 2021.

+Early life

+Aguirre was born in Mexico City on 1 December 1958.
+He earned the nickname El Vasco due to his parents’ Basque heritage.
+His mother hailed from Guernica and his father from Ispaster; the couple migrated to Mexico in 1950.
+Through them, Aguirre qualified for a Spanish passport, a valuable asset that eased his professional career abroad.
+Reflecting his roots, he gave his three sons traditional Basque names: Iker, Ander, and Iñaki.

 Playing career

 Club

-Aguirre began his career as a youth product of Club América in 1979, though he was sold to Los Angeles Aztecs of the North American Soccer League.
-Club América later bought him back, where he established himself as a midfielder.
-He played an integral part in their various title winning seasons, most notably during the 1983–84 season where América reached the league finals against arch-rivals Guadalajara, managing to score a goal in a 3–1 win at the Estadio Azteca.
-Aguirre also played outside Mexico, signing with Osasuna in Spain in 1986.
-In 1987, he transferred to Guadalajara, where he made over 100 appearances up until his retirement in 1993.
+Aguirre began his professional career with Club América, making his first-team debut in 1979 before moving to the Los Angeles Aztecs the following year.
+After a brief stint in the United States, he returned to his former club, where he quickly cemented his place as a regular starter.
+His second spell with Club América proved highly successful, culminating in the 1983–84 championship title, in which he scored in the decisive final.

+Aguirre then joined Atlante, spending two seasons with the club before heading to Spain to sign with Osasuna.
+His time in La Liga was disrupted by a serious injury that sidelined him for several months, and after just a year abroad, he returned to Mexico to play for Guadalajara.
+There, he made over 100 appearances before bringing his playing career to a close.

 International

-Aguirre made 59 appearances for the Mexico national team between 1983 and 1992, scoring 13 goals.
-He played in the FIFA World Cup on home soil in 1986, and was sent off in the quarter-final defeat to West Germany; the game went to penalties after a 0–0 draw.
-He was the first Mexican to be sent off at a World Cup.
+Aguirre earned 59 international caps for the Mexico national team between 1983 and 1992, scoring 13 goals.

+He was a member of the squad at the 1986 FIFA World Cup, held in Mexico, where he appeared in the quarter-final against West Germany.

+During the game, Aguirre was sent off, becoming the first Mexican player to be dismissed in a World Cup fixture.

 Managerial career

 Early years

-After retiring as a player, he took up managing, first with Atlante and then Club Pachuca, where he won the Invierno championship in 1999.
+After his retirement, Aguirre took up managing, first at Atlante and then Pachuca, where he won his first title as manager, the Invierno 1999 championship.